fallahn/svs/readme.md

  - Player info: Sent from game lobby and when connecting mid-round
  - Client Disconnect: Sent when remote clients have disconnected from the game or lobby
- - Score Updates <NA>
+ - Score Updates: Sent on connection, and when the current player or hole changes.
+ - Map Info: Sent on round start and when connecting mid-round
  - Hole data (number, par, pin and tee position) <NA>
- - Game Info (course name, hole count, rules in use) <NA>
  - Rich presence strings <NA>
  - Position Updates <NA>

+The websocket server can be queried from the Super Video Golf console (press F1), with the command `show_websock` which displays some rudimentary information such as host address if the server is running.

 Packet Data
 -----------

 Note PacketIDs are non-contiguous and should never be assumed to be so!
+Multi-byte data types (eg float or int32) are little-endian.

     //each websocket packet is ID'd with one of the below, taking up exactly 1 byte, and the very beginning of the packet. enum PacketID